Your First Newborn Bath, Made Easy: Essentials + How-To

 How to give a newborn a sponge bath?

 When you’re giving a newborn a bath, you need to be cautious and ensure that all the baby bath essentials are nearby.
-To give your newborn a sponge bath, follow these tips:
+Using the right baby bath essentials is especially important during sponge baths, as newborn skin is highly sensitive.

 Step 1: Prepare the Room